syncfusion-content/javascript-docs/js/Grid/ContextMenu.md

 Context menu is used to improve user action with Grid using the popup menu.
 It can be shown by defining [`contextMenuSettings.enableContextMenu`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-enablecontextmenu "contextMenuSettings.enableContextMenu") as true.
 Context menu has option to add default items in [`contextMenuSettings.contextMenuItems`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-contextmenuitems "contextMenuSettings.contextMenuItems") and customized items in [`contextMenuSettings.customContextMenuItems`](https://help.syncfusion.com/api/js/ejgrid#members:contextmenusettings-customcontextmenuitems "contextMenuSettings.customContextMenuItems").

-To bind the required action before contextmenu opened use [`contextOpen`](https://help.syncfusion.com/api/js/ejgrid#events:contextopen "contextOpen") event.
+To bind the required action before context menu opened use [`contextOpen`](https://help.syncfusion.com/api/js/ejgrid#events:contextopen "contextOpen") event.

 ## Default Context Menu items

 Please find the below table for default context menu items and its actions.